stvhay/online-quiz/README.md

 Sample quizzes are provided for aphantasia and personality tests.

-The code supports multi-dimensional tests, with the ability to sum up scores across these dimensions and establish minimum and maximum criteria for each dimension.
+The code supports multi-dimensional tests, with the ability to sum up scores across the dimensions and establish minimum and maximum criteria for each.

 ## Credit

-This is a replica of the aphantasia and Big5/OCEAN/IPIP quiz hosted by the Aphantasia Network.
+Sample quizzes are replicas of:

 - https://aphantasia.com/study/vviq/
 - https://openpsychometrics.org/tests/IPIP-BFFM/

 ## Documentation

+The example HTML template can be changed to link to custom:
+- CSS style (`style.css`)
+- Quiz data (`quizzes/`)
+- Email collection code (`submit/`)

 ### Defining questions

-The questions of the quiz is defined with the `test.questions` variable:
+The questions of the quiz are defined with the `test.questions` variable:

 ```javascript
 test.questions = [